npsot_bluebonnet_full_color

 Maintenance

-Buttonbush is a great shrub for naturalizing in wet areas, making it a good candidate for the rain garden.
+Buttonbush is a great shrub for naturalizing in wet areas and rain gardens.
 It is adaptable to a wide range of soils, but is not suitable for dry sites.
-Pruning is usually not necessary, but may be done in early spring for shaping.
-If plants become unmanageable, they can be cut back near to the ground in early spring to revitalize.
-Propagation: Seed.
+Pruning may be done in early spring to control size if desired or to revitalize.
+Native habitat: swamps, around ponds and margins of streams throughout the state.
+Propagation: seed.

 Comments